ckomop0x/ckomop0x/README.md

 <h3> Hello, I'm Pavel Klochkov</h3>
 <p>More than 12 years of total experience, with 7 years in Frontend.
 I'm focused on architecture, clean, and performant code.
-I have experience with different structures solutions: monolith, modular, serverless in on-premises, cloud, and hybrid environments.
+I have experience with different structure solutions: monolith, modular, serverless in on-premises, cloud, and hybrid environments.
 Highly motivated, open-minded, goal-oriented.
 I keen on digital-transformation and cloud technologies.</p>
 <p>In my free time, I do a lot of studies, participate in pet and open-source projects.
 Also, I mentor developers of all levels.
 Enjoy life, music, photo and travel.</p>

 Open source projects: